mksaraf/kubernetes-lab-tutorial/content/patterns.md

 ...
 ```

-The init container implements a simple configuration template processor based on unix ``sed`` utility.
-In addition to the init and the main containers, this pod also defines two volumes: one volume for the configuration template, backed by a config map.
-The other volume is an empty shared volume which is used to share the processed templates between the init container and the main container.
+The init container implements a simple configuration template processor based on the Unix ``sed`` utility.
+In addition to the init and the main container, this pod also defines two volumes: one volume for the configuration template, backed by a config map.
+The other volume is an empty shared volume which is used to share the processed data between the init container and the main container.

 With this setup, the following steps are performed during startup of this pod:

  1. The init container starts and gathers the namespace from the API server
  2. The init container reads the configuration template from mounted config map volume and runs the processor
  3. The processor changes the placeholder with the real namespace and stores the result into the empty shared volume
- 4. The init container exits after it has finished leaving the real configuration file into the shared volume
+ 4. The init container exits after it has finished leaving the real configuration into the shared volume
  5. The main consul container starts and loads the configuration file from the shared volume

 The complete example can be found [here](./stateful.md).